decoverto/decoverto/README.md

 ### Mapping types

 At times, you might find yourself using a custom type such as `Point`, `Decimal`, or `BigInt`.
-In this case, `mapType` can be used to define serialization and deserialization functions.
+In this case, `mapType` can be used to define conversion functions.
 Example:

 ```typescript
 import {DecoratedJson, jsonObject, jsonMember} from 'decorated-json';